Protect the U.S. and Its Corporations.

 - Appraise contemporary or emerging threats, challenges or issues pertaining to national security, homeland security, regional or international security, law enforcement or business.

-- Wish to start or advance their careers through a flexible education format.
+- Students who wish to start or advance their careers through a flexible education format.

-- Have a commitment to service and want to serve their fellow man.
+- Those who have a commitment to service and want to serve their fellow man.

-- Like solving puzzles and mysteries, can deal with complex issues and are interested in current events and worldly affairs.
+- People who like solving puzzles and mysteries, can deal with complex issues and are interested in current events and worldly affairs.

 Courses & Requirements